-Suffering from stomach and digestive pain can become debilitating.
-It can be difficult to know what causes it, or when it might attack causing you to urgently find a restroom.
+If you're wondering what the difference is between IBS vs IBD, you're not alone.
+However, even though suffering from stomach and digestive pain can become debilitating and it can be difficult to know what causes it, these 2 diseases are quite a bit different.
 At Carolina Digestive Health Associates, we’re here to help you figure out the cause of your stomach troubles and help improve them.
-Some of the common ailments we see, IBS and IBD, are often referred to interchangeably, but we want to educate our patients in the difference between the two conditions and how we approach treatment.
+Some of the common ailments we see, IBS vs IBD, are often referred to interchangeably, but we want to make sure you know the difference between the two conditions and how we approach treatment.

 On the other hand, IBD (Inflammatory Bowel Disease) is a structural disease, meaning there are physical changes in your digestive system.
-The most common forms of diagnosed IBD are Crohn’s disease and ulcerative colitis, both of which are a result of inflammation throughout your digestive system.
+It is a broad-spectrum term of diseases with the most common forms of diagnosed IBD being Crohn’s disease and ulcerative colitis (both of which are a result of inflammation throughout your digestive system).
 The symptoms include severe diarrhea, pain, fatigue, and unexplained weight loss.

 How Can I Manage My IBS or IBD?